 An extended timing option multiplies by approximately 5.7, the standard time delays.
-The resulting curves are shown following the standard curves-e.g., Figure 1-2 is timing type B1 and Figure 1-3 is the timing type B1 with extended timing range.
+The resulting curves are shown following the standard curves in Appendix A - e.g., Figure A-1 is timing type B1 and Figure A-2 is the timing type B1 with extended timing range.